Jucys-Murphy elements for Soergel bimodules: A Shapovalov-like expression for

 Let us first consider the case $ y^{\prime} > y $.
 The light leaves diagrams $ {\LL}_{ \underline{w}, \bf e} $ satisfying $ M= U0$ are exactly those with on the right.
 They define an $ A_{\underline{w}^{\prime}}$-module isomorphic to $ \Delta_{\underline{w}^{\prime}}(y) $ where the isomorphism is given by adding to the right.
 On the other hand, the light leaves diagrams $ {\LL}_{ \underline{w}, \bf e} $ satisfying $ M= D1$ are in bijection with the light leaves basis for $ \Delta_{\underline{w}^{\prime}}(y^{\prime}) $ where the bijection can be described by bending up the last line, thus transforming a

-to a through blue line .
+{{into a vertical blue line}} .
 For example, in the $ A1$-case given in ({\ref{lightleavesA1}}) the first two diagrams end in $M=U0$ and the last two diagrams end in $ M= D1 $ and these become, after bending up, the diagrams of ({\ref{lightleavesA1simple_ss1}}).

 The bending up also works well at the module level.
 Indeed, let us extend it to a linear map $ \pi: \Delta_{\underline{w}^{}}(y) \rightarrow \Delta_{\underline{w}^{\prime}}(y^{\prime}) $ given diagrammatically via